IBEX-TUDelft/econagents/docs/source/EconAgents_UI.rst

 - Manage multiple experiment configurations (projects).
 - Define agent roles, including their names, IDs, LLM models, and task phases.
-- Structure the game state, detailing `MetaInformation`, `PrivateInformation`, and `PublicInformation` fields.
+- Structure the game state, detailing meta, private, and public information fields.
 - Create and manage system and user prompts using Jinja templating, with support for reusable partials.
 - Configure game runner settings, such as connection details and phase management.

 The primary output of the EconAgents UI is a YAML configuration file (e.g., `experiment_config.yaml`) that is fully compatible with the `econagents` library.

-You can access the EconAgents UI at `https://econagents.iwanalabs.com/`.
-The UI is hosted on a separate repository, `https://github.com/iwanalabs/econagents-ui`.

 Workflow: From UI Configuration to Experiment Execution
 -------------------------------------------------------